October 6, 2016

-Original Medicare is administered by the federal government and is available to all American citizens and permanent residents of five or more years who have either reached 65 years of age, or are under age 65 and have End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS, also known as Lou Gehrig’s Disease), or have collected certain disability benefits for two years or more from the Social Security Administration or the Railroad Retirement Board.
+Original Medicare is administered by the federal government and is available to all American citizens and permanent residents of five or more continuous years who have reached 65 years of age.
+You might qualify for Medicare benefits before age 65 if you have end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS, also known as Lou Gehrig’s disease), or you have received certain disability benefits for two years or more from the Social Security Administration or the Railroad Retirement Board.

-When enrolled in Original Medicare, you are free to be treated by any doctor or health care provider that accepts Medicare assignment.
-If you choose a provider that is not enrolled in the Medicare program, you run the risk of paying up to 15% more for services rendered.
+When enrolled in Original Medicare, you are free to be treated by any doctor or healthcare provider that accepts Medicare assignment.
+If you choose a provider that doesn’t accept Medicare assignment, you run the risk of paying up to 15% more for services rendered.

-Medicare Advantage plans come in many different types, which may include, but are not limited to, Health Maintenance Organization (HMO), Preferred Plan Provider (PPO), and Private Fee-For-Service (PFFS) plans.
+Medicare Advantage plans come in many different types, which may include, but are not limited to, Health Maintenance Organization (HMO), Preferred Plan Provider (PPO)*, and Private Fee-For-Service (PFFS) plans.
 Each plan type may have different regulations on how you must receive care.
-For example, HMO plans have an established network of doctors, hospitals, and other health care providers from which you must utilize.
+For example, HMO plans have an established network of doctors, hospitals, and other healthcare providers that you must use in most cases.
 Visiting an out-of-network provider may result in higher out-of-pocket costs.

-Beneficiaries enrolled in a MA plan will pay a monthly premium for their coverage, although that premium could be as low as $0 a month.
-Out of pocket copayments, coinsurances, and deductibles, will continue to apply as well.
+Beneficiaries enrolled in a Medicare Advantage plan will pay a monthly premium for their coverage, although that premium could be as low as $0 a month.
+Out-of-pocket copayments, coinsurances, and deductibles will continue to apply as well.